tfeldmann/Biorobotic-Arm/readme.md

 # Biorobotic Arm
 This is a collaborative project for the course "biorobotics and locomotion".
-It contains the source files for the firmware, graphical control software, scripting (automation) software and remote software as well as the driver.
+It contains the source files for the firmware, graphical control software, scripting (automation) software, mobile control- and face recognition software.
 <p align="center">
     <img src="Documentation/BioRob.png" alt="BioRoboter">
 </p>